 They are not affiliated with the business at all, and their level of experience installing water softeners can vary quite a bit.

 You’ll Be Responsible for Maintenance If You Choose Lowe’s Or Home Depot

 Home Depot and Lowe’s may be able to help you with water softener installation through contractors, but that’s where support ends.
 You’ll be responsible for maintaining your water softener on your own if you choose the DIY route and buy a Lowe’s or Home Depot water softener.

 This can be time-consuming and difficult if you have no past experience with water softening units.

-In almost every case, when the water heater breaks down you need to call the 800 number on the pamphlet and troubleshoot the problems with phone support – have you ever had to do that before?
+In almost every case, when the water softener system breaks down you need to call the 800 number on the pamphlet and troubleshoot the problems with phone support – have you ever had to do that before?
 Ouch - what a time waster!

 If you don’t maintain your water softener properly, you could even shorten its lifespan, so make sure you read the instructions carefully and service your unit regularly.

 Buying A Lowe’s Or Home Depot Water Softener Isn’t Always A Great Idea

 If you’re an experienced DIY’er, have worked with water softeners before, and don’t mind a bit of troubleshooting and routine maintenance, you may want to buy a Home Depot or Lowe’s water softener to save some money.